Active Imagination

 The use of active imagination in psychology

 As mentioned at the beginning of this article, some therapists use play therapy when attempting to evaluate and assist children who have behavioral or mental health issues.
 This type of therapy is usually applied to care for children only and is not very often used in adult cases.
-For adults, psychologists can apply creativity to psychotherapy to achieve the same effects.
+For adults, psychologists can apply creativity to psychotherapy to achieve the same effects and incorporate active imagination in sessions.

 According to chapter 13 in the Handbook of Therapeutic Imagery Techniques, “The theoretical purpose of using imaginary situations is based not only on how the patient views his world but also being able, in time, to ‘open up the closed system of internal reality.”
 This means that being able to look at a situation from an imaginative perspective can help us conceptualize the consequences of each relevant decision and weigh them, allowing for more reasoned and rational decision-making and more thorough benefits.